WillAbides/rjson/README.md

 #### The RuneError compatibility exception

-When decoding strings, `encoding/json` will replace bytes with values over 127 that aren't part of a valid utf8 rune with `utf8.RuneError`.
-I don't think this is correct behavior, and I have not found any other go json parser that does this, so rjson keeps those bytes as-is when decoding strings.
+When decoding strings, `encoding/json` will replace bytes with values over 127 that aren't part of a valid utf8 rune with `utf8.RuneError`. ~~I don't think this is correct behavior~~ This is probably correct behavior for the standard library, but rjson keeps those bytes as-is when decoding strings.

-If you need those RuneErrors, you can use `StdLibCompatibleString`, `StdLibCompatibleSlice`, and `StdLibCompatibleMap`.
+If you need standard library compatibility here, you can use `StdLibCompatibleString`, `StdLibCompatibleSlice`, and `StdLibCompatibleMap`.

 ## Differential Fuzz Testing